 The best Epson printers offer excellent print quality, long-lasting ink reserves, and plenty of advanced functionality.
 These features, combined with Epson’s reliability and long-lasting design quality, make these some of the best printers for home and office use.
 Plus, with advanced options, like Google Cloud Print and Wi-Fi Direct, you’ll be able to print directly from your smart devices.

-While you can’t find any laser printers in Epson’s catalog, you’ll still have a wide range of different printers that perform well in any number of specific use cases.
+While you can’t find any laser printers in Epson’s catalog, you’ll still have many different printers that perform well in any specific use cases.
 From EcoTank options with huge ink capacity to WorkForce options with fast print speeds and multiple paper tray options, you’re sure to find something that fits your needs in your price range.

 Keep reading to learn more about the best Epson printers and how they can help make printing more convenient for you.

 #1 Epson EcoTank ET-2760 Wireless Printer

 WHY WE LIKE IT: One of the best things about this printer is that it does not use ink cartridges.
 It takes replacement ink from ink bottles instead and is highly efficient in terms of overall ink usage, even with high-quality prints.

 - Has support for auto duplex

 - Outstanding printing quality

 - Supports a wide variety of paper types for high-resolution prints